jeckman/wpgplus/README.txt

 == Changelog ==

+* Fixed bug in which message and publish meta were being duplicated

 = 0.7 =
 * Added more debugging output
 * Shifted to loadHTML, suppressed warnings from loading DOM